 - If the packet's destination address matches that system's address, the packet is processed locally. - If the address is not the same, the unit will search the routing table to find a remote address that matches the destination of the packet. - If a match is not found for the packet, it is routed to the interface specified in the DEF DEST field.
-If the default destination matches the interface the packet arrived from, the packet is dropped.
+If the default destination matches the interface the packet arrived from, the packet is dropped. - IP datagrams generated as a response to a request is sent back on the same interface it was received from.
+For this reason, 'ping' may work without even though the routing table is not set up.

-Figure 4-11 shows a typical routing arrangement.
+Figure 5-14 shows a typical routing arrangement.
 Although 24 units are used in this example, the number of remote units is unlimited except for bandwidth and link-down considerations.

-Figure 4-11.
-Typical Routing Diagram
+Figure 5-14.
+Example Routing Diagram

-In Figure 4-11, 24 system units transmit alarm information to an IP routing system unit (System 25) via the optional paths of separate WAN links.
-The network administrator assigns IP addresses for each system on the TCP/IP screen of each system's Interface card (PORT IP ADDR).
+In Figure 5-14, 24 system units transmit alarm information to an IP routing system unit (System 25) via the optional paths of separate WAN links.
+The network administrator assigns IP addresses for each system on the TCP/IP screen of each system's ICPU card (HOST IP ADDR).
 System 20 is connected by any of the optional paths to System 25, which supports NMS equipment (the communications server) with either a local SLIP connection directly from the CPU card or any optional path of a T1 or E1 WAN link.
-In this example, all alarms received by any of the system units will be forwarded to system 25 over a single WAN link.
+In this example, all alarms received by any of the system units will be forwarded via system 25 to the NMS over a single WAN link.

-Each of the 24 reporting units use System 25's IP address as the RPT1 IP ADDR on the TCP/IP screen of its interface card.
-First, routing is initiated by the off/on command for each sub-unit.
+Each of the 24 reporting units use NMS's IP address as the RPT1 IP ADDR on the TCP/IP screen of its CPU card.